9 Coffee Shops in Koreatown to Give You a Taste of the Motherland

 There’s a coffee shop on every corner in Korea.

-Many of the bigger chains have made their way to the shores of New York, Los Angeles and beyond.
+Many of the bigger chains have made their way to the shores of New York and Los Angeles.

-Here are some of the best coffee shops in Koreatown in no particular order.
+Here are some of the best coffee shops in Koreatown.

 Lingua Asia_9 Coffee Shops in Koreatown to Give You a Taste of the Motherland